in-toto/specification/roadmap-reviews/2020/review_1_august_19.md

 ### Jenkins

 Our jenkins implementation has mostly seen work on cosmetic changes, as well as simplifying the build procedures.
-We expect the rest of the quarters to take on the standard stream capturing features.
+We expect the rest of the roadmap period to take on the standard stream capturing features.

 ### Kubernetes components